-(Acts 1:6) So when they had come together, they asked him, "Lord, will you at this time restore the kingdom to Israel?"
+(Acts 1:6) When they therefore were come together, they asked of him, saying, Lord, wilt thou at this time restore again the kingdom to Israel?

 This verse seems to continue the conversation between Jesus and the disciples on the mountain.
 With Jesus being given all authority, they reasonably asked Jesus when He would use His authority to overthrow the Roman occupation of Judea and restore the kingdom of Israel by becoming its rightful King or putting one of them in charge as King of the Jews.
 To them, Jesus was still a national king rather than King of the universe.